Matthizzone/Interactive-Lab-Hub/Lab 5/README.md

 **\*\*\*Consider how you might use this position based approach to create an interaction, and write how you might use it on either face, hand or body pose tracking.\*\*\***

 Link of testing out the hand_pose.py https://youtu.be/ai1bvRbpcyA
+Yoga form analyzer: Tells the user how to improve their yoga.
+Will tell them if their arms are too low or if they need to work on hip flexibility.

 (You might also consider how this notion of percentage control with hand tracking might be used in some of the physical UI you may have experimented with in the last lab, for instance in controlling a servo or rotary encoder.)